PeAlonso-byte/BST-Visualizator/README.md

-# BST-Visualizator
+# BST-Visualizer

-Binary Search Tree Visualizator write in Python using Turtle graphics.
+Binary Search Tree Visualizer write in Python using Turtle graphics.
 Only insert operation is implemented.